Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 As we also learned from reading the tips, you could use the `LIMIT` operator, but that would require some manual labour, and I want to get straight to the sauce, so here we go:

 ## Try #5
-I searched online on how to filter the query response, and was going through some SQL syntax.
-I tried a few things, and finally found something that worked:
+I searched online on how to filter the query response, and was also going through some basic SQL syntax.
+I ended up trying a few things, and finally found something that worked:
 ```sql
 ' UNION SELECT pin || '=' || password FROM pins WHERE password LIKE "%ADMIN%"--
 ```